DUI Attorney Near Me Pacific, MO

 What is a DUI in Pacific, MO?

-Though people often refer to it as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri courts.
-Missouri Revised Statute §577.010 and §577.012 outline what constitutes the crime of driving while intoxicated and specifies the rules for sentencing and punishments for DWI offenders, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
-After your Missouri DWI arrest, you deserve a DUI attorney near Pacific, MO to fight for your freedom and protect you from unfair treatment by Missouri courts.
+Though many people refer to it as a DUI (which stands for driving under the influence, Missouri law actually calls the offense a DWI (driving while intoxicated).
+Missouri Revised Statute §577.010 and §577.012 define the definition of the crime of driving under the influence and lays forth the guidelines Missouri courts must follow to sentence and punish those convicted of a DWI for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
+After your Missouri DWI arrest, focus on finding a DUI attorney near Pacific, MO who will stand up on your behalf and protect you from unfair treatment by Missouri courts.

-You owe it to yourself to know your rights lest you are pulled over for operating a vehicle while intoxicated.
-Speak to an experienced Pacific, MO DUI attorney near you with Combs Law Group at (314) 900-HELP to understand your rights and what to do if an officer ever stops you while you are driving in Missouri.
-And if you were already subjected to being pulled over and arrested for driving drunk or high, our outstanding Pacific, MO defense law firm will fight for your freedom and justice.
+You owe it to yourself to know your rights lest you are stopped for driving under the influence.
+Call Combs Waterkotte at (314) 900-HELP immediately to speak to a leading Pacific, MO DUI attorney near you and understand your rights and what steps to take if an officer ever stops you while you are driving in Missouri.
+And if you were already subjected to being pulled over and arrested for intoxicated driving, our unstoppable Pacific, MO defense lawyers will shield you from injustice in court.

-Become familiar with the rules and procedure for regular traffic stops, sobriety tests and checkpoints.
+Know the rules and procedure for regular traffic stops, sobriety tests and checkpoints.

 DUI Traffic Stops in Pacific, MO